Analysis | The Matt Gaetz allegation, explained

 It's hard to say, given the, shall we say, complexity of Gaetz's allegation.
 (Carlson himself described the interaction as “one of the weirdest interviews I've ever conducted.”)
 Gaetz apparently shared messages and documents supporting his claims with Axios's Jonathan Swan, though Swan didn't offer details on what that material indicated.

 During the Fox News interview, Gaetz identified the former official as David McGee.
 McGee spoke with The Post about the charge, saying that Gaetz’s father, Don Gaetz, had reached out to him.
-(The elder Gaetz is a former Florida politician who became rich after selling a hospice company he’d co-founded.)
+(The elder Gaetz is a former Florida politician who became rich after selling a hospice company he had co-founded.)

 “It is completely false.
 It’s a blatant attempt to distract from the fact that he’s under investigation for sex trafficking of minors,” McGee told The Post.
 He said he had no connection to the case other than being “one of a thousand people who have heard the rumors.”

-Note: This article has been updated with the new reporting from Zapotosky and Barrett.